I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

 We have three trip types, each designed for a particular level of backpacking experience:

-We also divide groups by technical ability, since backpackers vary in their comfort when traveling on slickrock, granite slabs, talus, scree, and Class 3, 4, and 5 terrain.
+We also divide groups by technical ability, since backpackers vary in their comfort when traveling off-trail on surfaces like slickrock, granite slabs, talus, and scree, plus Class 3, 4, and 5 terrain.

 Prices